Lyroxide/yomichan-ko-dic/README.md

 I would want to improve on the conjugator before making any other dictionaries, especially monolingual ones.

 There are probably many mistakes in the Naver dictionary; I will upload them in Github next time so that anyone can do a pull request.
 In the meantime, feel free to open an issue or message me.

+I am also hoping to make a frequency dictionary since Mecab for Korean already exists.

 Discord: Lyroxi#5735